THERE IS HELP

 When a death occurs at a hospital/nursing home/hospice facility

 The staff of a health care facility such as a hospital or a nursing home will notify you and the necessary authorities immediately after a death has occurred.
-If the funeral home name has been provided to the hospital or nursing home, we should be notified by the time of death, or you can call us too.
+If the funeral home name has been provided to the hospital or nursing home, we should be notified by them at the time of death, or you can call us too.
 If you are present at the hospital when the funeral director arrives, we will ask a few questions about the deceased wishes and set up a time convenient with you to come into the funeral home to make final arrangements; however, if you are not present at the facility, the funeral director will contact you by telephone to arrange a convenient time to discuss these arrangements.

 Informing a Funeral Director